petros-d/docs/docs/cli-release-notes.md

 Release date: July 31, 2021

-- Fixed an issue where users could not push DAGs to Airflow Deployments on Astronomer via the CLI.
+- Bugfix: Fixed an issue where users could not push DAGs to Deployments on Astronomer via the CLI.

 ## v0.2.6-beta

 Release date: July 30, 2021

-- You can now run `astro auth login` without specifying a domain (`astronomer.io` is always assumed).
+- Improvement: You can now run `astro auth login` without specifying a domain (`astronomer.io` is always assumed).